Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 - Bridges: This exercise will strengthen your core while engaging your lower back.
 Start by laying flat on your back with a rug or mat beneath your body.
 Your back and arms should be flat on the ground, and your knees should be bent upward so your feet can rest flat on the ground as well.
 Keeping your arms and feet on the ground, slowly lift your butt off the mat until your upper legs, groin and back are lined up straight.
 Hold this position for a few seconds, then slowly return to the starting position.
 Repeat this exercise ten times for one set, and perform three sets a day.

 - Weightless Squats: This exercise mainly works the upper legs, but will engage your tailbone and can reduce pain.
-Start from a standing position, with your back straight and your legs shoulder width apart.
-Slowly lower your upper body, bending your knees and keeping your back straight and chest out.
+Start from a standing position, with your back straight and your legs apart.
+Slowly lower your upper body, bend the knees and keep the back straight and chest out.
 For added balance, try holding your arms straight out in front of you.
 Hold the position once your butt is lower than your knees, then slowly lift your upper body back up.
 Repeat this exercise ten times for one set, and perform two to three sets a day.